kristoff-it/simplex/README.md

    - If your file is not saved or left empty, the operation will be aborted.
 - Your message will be sent on all platforms, assuming everything goes well with the relative client.

+### Sending images
+To add images to a post: `./post.sh img1.png imgN.png`.
+The social media sites currently supported allow up to 4 images.
 # Social Media

 Thanks to this little tool you can find me at: